 Rewards are really important here.
 I child can learn to reap all the benefits of taking calculated risks, for a small reward.
 For example: “If you try the new football club, we will go to the shop afterwards and buy your favourite comic, to celebrate your bravery”.

 Protective vs overprotective

 As with so many things, ultimately it comes down to balance.
-This is the biggest challenge in learning how not to be overprotective parents.
-Sometimes you need to increase your level of protectiveness (for example, if your child is being bullied), and at other times you should step back a bit.
+Sometimes you will need to increase your level of protectiveness (for example, if your child is being bullied), and at other times you may need to step back a bit.
 Responsive parenting is about figuring out which one to do, when!
 Aim for “good enough”, not perfect, and you will be doing a great job.